 Po Delta of Emilia Romagna is the vast triangle between the plain and the Adriatic Sea, in the Northeast of Italy.
-As a result, the sediments deposited by the southernmost branches of the river and its Apennines tributaries made it.
+As a result, the sediments deposited by the southernmost branches of the river and its Alps and Apennines tributaries made it.
 For sure in thousands of years.
 Hence, It extends as a fan in the east of Ferrara.
 Furthermore, Bordered to the north by the Po of Goro and to the east from the coast of Ferrara and Ravenna.
 The Delta is a landscape where the land and the water mingle, blend and swap place continually.

 An environment in constant change